 Cu Chi Tunnels on Your Own – 3 hours each way

-One of the most popular sites near Ho Chi Minh, the Cu Chi Tunnels.
+One of the most popular sites near Ho Chi Minh, is the Cu Chi Tunnels.
 It is an elaborate system of underground tunnels used by the Viet Cong during the Vietnam war.
-In the war, soldiers lived like ants, moving, hiding, and etching out a life undetected from above.
+In the war, soldiers lived like ants; moving, hiding, and etching out a life undetected from above.
 The Viet Cong created supply roots, cooking, food storage areas, living quarters, weapons caches, and even hospitals underground.

-At just 3-hours by motorbike, the Cu Chi District near Ho Chi Minh City is where you can visit and go inside this incredible feat of human achievement.
+At just 3-hours by motorbike, the Cu Chi District near Ho Chi Minh City is where you can visit and explore this incredible feat of human achievement.
 These tunnels are spread across the country and designed to fit the Vietnamese but are too small for American soldiers.
 Not to worry, here at Cu Chi, some of the entrances are modified to accommodate tourists.

 How To Get to Cu Chu Tunnels on Your Own